PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Top-level indexed shape-convergence result retention implementation checkpoint

+The raw top-level call now retains its unchanged three-key mutation dictionary as `_post_terminal_indexed_shape_convergence_stats`.
+The nested call remains retained as `convergence_stats`, continues to receive the enclosing shared graph index, and remains consumed by the final convergence helper.

+This is an assignment-only change.
+No result consumer or guard was added.
+The indexed helper, fixed schema, one-index reuse, conditional final reconciliation, live Session LayoutState, captured Singleton predecessor, very-late SiNet successor, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+Two stale boundary tests were updated to verify the exact assigned target instead of requiring a raw expression.

+Implementation validation completed sequentially under `uv`:

+- indexed shape-convergence schema and both forms, dynamic-Reshape and indexed final convergence, Singleton and SiNet boundaries, architecture, and pass-efficiency coverage: `362 passed in 20.57s`
+- branch-changed broad suite plus the same indexed-convergence coverage:
+  `1512 passed in 26.73s`

+These are unit, contract, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the first very-late `_run_sinet_terminal_layout_recovery_sequence()` result immediately after `_post_terminal_indexed_shape_convergence_stats`.
+Preserve its other production occurrence, nested pre-add/resize callback, exact child order, and the following top-level pre-add/resize call.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains